What to Wear for a College Interview

 - Tattoos & Piercings: You'll hear a lot of college consultants suggesting your child cover up his tattoos or piercings, but my feeling is that if an admissions officer is so horrified by a nose piercing or tattoo that it actually impacts your child's chances of admission, it's probably not a campus where your kid's going to be very happy.
 (That said, all bets are off if your child is sporting a swastika or anything racist.)

 - And Finally: It's best to forego the clouds of perfume or body spray.
-Wear plenty of antiperspirant - nerves will make your child sweat more and he won't want big wet spots on his shirt.
-If your child smokes, make sure he does not do so in the hours before his interview - and absolutely not while wearing his interview clothing.
+Wear plenty of antiperspirant – nerves will make your child sweat more and they won't want big wet spots on his shirt.
+If your child smokes, make sure he does not do so in the hours before his interview...and absolutely not while wearing his interview clothing.
 And practice that firm handshake!